 A cat is considered senior from 10-12 years of age, which is 57-65 in human years.
 Visits to the veterinarian should increase to every 6 months, even if your cat appears in good health.
 This can help to pick up any diseases which are known to affect older cats early.
 Common disorders in older cats include:

-Many of these can be managed fairly easily, particularly if caught in the early stages.
+Many of these can be managed easily, especially if caught in the early stages.